Avoid These Nine Common Mistakes When Selling Your NJ Business

 Mistake 8: Not Renovating and Upgrading the Physical Aspects of Your Business in Advance

-A strong sales listing should get you real buyers that are interested in a purchase, but a well-kept, well-run, and physically appealing business with strong physical and aesthetical curb appeal will seal the deal.
-Business sellers often go to great lengths to upgrade their establishments, but completely neglect how the business looks on the outside.
-Sellers should remember that the outside of the business and its curb appeal is the first thing a potential buyer (and your customers) will see, and first impressions mean a lot.
-For this reason, it’s important to make sure the business exterior looks as good as the inside.
+A strong sales listing should attract real buyers who are interested in a purchase, but a well-kept, well-run, and physically appealing business with strong curb appeal will seal the deal.
+Business sellers often go to great lengths to upgrade their establishments, but completely neglect how their businesses look on the outside.
+Sellers should remember that the outside of the business and its curb appeal are the first things a potential buyer (and your customers) will see, and first impressions matter.
+For this reason, it’s important to ensure the business’s exterior looks as good as its interior.

 Mistake 9: Not Stepping into a Buyer’s Shoes to Objectively Evaluate the Business… and its Value

-When selling any type of business, it can be easy to forget what it’s like to be in a buyer’s position.
+When selling any type of business, it’s easy to forget what it’s like to be in a buyer’s position.
 Years earlier, you may have been that buyer!

-To make sure your business is as marketable as possible, you need to take a step back and remember what you looked for when you went through the process of buying this business.
+To make sure your business is as marketable as possible, take a step back and remember what you looked for when you bought this business.
 How much of an impact did your first look at the inside or outside of a business have on your decision to pursue or abandon a purchase?
-A potential buyer will be going through the exact same process, so those who have taken the time to properly prepare, and can think like a buyer, will be the ones most likely to experience a smooth, successful sale.
+A potential buyer will go through the exact same process, so those who have taken the time to properly prepare and think like a buyer will be most likely to experience a smooth, successful sale.

 Interested in having Mr. Niemann represent you in the sale of your business?
-Hopefully by reading this page, you can conclude that Fred himself is an experienced businessman (in fact, he is) as well as an attorney.
-If so, please call Mr. Niemann today toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to schedule a low-cost and convenient consultation about your NJ business matter.
+Hopefully, by reading this page, you can conclude that Fred himself is an experienced businessman (in fact, he is) as well as an attorney.
+If so, please call Mr. Niemann today at (732) 863-9900 or email him at fniemann@hnlawfirm.com to schedule a low-cost and convenient consultation about your NJ business matter.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Selling a Business Attorney